skoruba/Duende.IdentityServer.Admin/README.md

 #### Themes

-Ui can be customized using themes integrated from [bootswatch](https://bootswatch.com).
+UI can be customized using themes integrated from [bootswatch](https://bootswatch.com).

 It's possible to change theme from UI. 🎈

-By default, configuration value is null to use default theme. if you want to use a theme, just fill the lowercase theme name as configuration value of `Theme` key.
+By default, configuration value is null to use default theme.
+If you want to use a theme, just fill the lowercase theme name as configuration value of `Theme` key.

 You can also use your custom theme by integrating it in your project or hosting css on your place to pass the url in `CustomThemeCss` key.
 (Note that custom theme override standard theme)